History of St. Augustine, Florida: Modern era

-Today the city of St. Augustine is a popular travel destination for those in the United States, Canada, and Europe.
+Today the city of St. Augustine is a popular travel destination.
 The city is a well-preserved example of Spanish-style buildings and 18th- and 19th-century architecture.
 St. Augustine is a very walkable city, with several oceanfront parks.
 The mild subtropical climate allows for a 12-month tourist season, and many tours operators are based in St. Augustine, offering walking and trolley tours.